Delivering Pay Per Click (PPC) return on investment

 No account is built to perfection; therefore, it is important to eliminate search terms which are not relevant and are leading to wasted click spend in the early stages of the campaign.

 SET UP CONVERSION TRACKING

 Easy to do and you won’t regret it!
-Take the guess work out of AdWords and make decisions based on what the data is telling you.
+Take the guess work out of Ads and make decisions based on what the data is telling you.